Northanger Abbey: Literature

 HarperCollins hired Scottish crime writer Val McDermid in 2012 to adapt Northanger Abbey for a modern audience, as a suspenseful teen thriller, the second rewrite in The Austen Project.
 McDermid said of the project, "At its heart it's a teen novel, and a satire – that's something which fits really well with contemporary fiction.
 And you can really feel a shiver of fear moving through it.
 I will be keeping the suspense – I know how to keep the reader on the edge of their seat.
 I think Jane Austen builds suspense well in a couple of places, but she squanders it, and she gets to the endgame too quickly.
 So I will be working on those things."
 The novel was published in 2014.

 In 2011, Marvel published a graphic novel version of Northanger Abbey, adapted by Nancy Butler (writer), Janet K. Lee (artist) and Nick Filardi (colour artist).

 The same year, author Jenni James published a teen version, Northanger Alibi, published by Inkberry Press, in which the main character's obsession for Stephenie Meyer's Twilight saga replaces Catherine's love for Regency gothic novels.

+The Heiress of Northanger Abbey by Nancy Bilyeau, due to be published September 2026, follows up the main characters 22 years after the events of the original novel continuing themes like Gothic imagination, marriage and economic disparity while introducing new ones like Regency politics and motherhood.